zulip/zulip-mobile/docs/howto/push-notifications.md

 # Push notifications

-Mobile devices support two types of notifications: local notifications and remote, or push, notificiations.
-Local notifications require no external infrastructure and can be triggered by date, place, or time.
-Push notifications, on the other hand, are sent by some (authenticated) backend.

-This doc describes how to develop, and locally test, push notifications in Zulip Mobile.
-We don't currently use local notifications.
+This doc describes how to test and develop changes to Zulip's mobile push notifications.

 ## General tips